ravi-kumar7/documentation/docs/bank-connect/startup-program.md

 **How do I find out if I’ve been accepted to the Finbox Startup Program?** If you’ve been accepted to the program, you’ll receive the status of the application via email with a welcome message and next steps.
 If you haven’t received an email, you can also check in your FinBox Dashboard portal and look for a Startup Program icon in the top right corner.

-**Where can I view the credits applied to my Segment account?** The Startup Program credits are reflected in the Dashboard usage and billing page.
+**Where can I view the credits applied to my FinBox account?** The Startup Program credits are reflected in the Dashboard usage and billing page.

-**Do I have to be a “new” customer to receive a coupon?** New and current Segment users who have not previously received any other coupon are eligible to apply.
+**Do I have to be a “new” customer to receive a coupon?** New and current FinBox users who have not previously received any other coupon are eligible to apply.
 Only current customers with usage less than 500$ till now are eligible.

 **What happens if I go over my total credit applied?** When you reach 80% of credits, you will get a reminder to upgrade it, failing which you will lose access once you exhaust your total credit received as part of Startup Program offer.